srshalini/Project1/README.md

 # Project1

-Learning on the basic tags of HTML - Hyper Text Markup Language
+Learning Plan - Overview on the basic tags of HTML - Hyper Text Markup Language Reading the complete tutorial
+Creating a Project
+Executing the Project